A Fudge Recipe that’s simple, reliable, and so good. No special equipment or candy thermometer required.

 Instructions

-- Transfer the mixture to the prepared pan.
-Spray a spatula with cooking spray and smooth the fudge into an even layer with a smooth, even top.
-Cover and refrigerate for 3–5 hours or until fudge is firm.
+- Pour the mixture into your lined pan.
+Lightly spray a spatula with cooking spray and smooth the top.
+If desired, sprinkle the top with miniature chocolate chips and gently press them into the top.
+Cover and refrigerate 3–5 hours or until fully set.

 Recipe Notes